AdobeDocs/experience-manager-cloud-manager.it-IT/help/using/setting-up-users-and-roles.md

 I ruoli vengono gestiti [!UICONTROL Cloud Manager] da Adobe Admin Console.
 Le appartenenze a ruoli specifici vengono fornite aggiungendo l'utente a un profilo di [!UICONTROL Cloud Manager] prodotto in Admin Console.

-Puoi assegnare iscrizioni di ruolo specifiche aggiungendo l’utente a un profilo [!UICONTROL Cloud Manager] di **** prodotto in Adobe Admin Console, una posizione centrale per la gestione delle adesioni Adobe in tutta l’organizzazione.
-Per ulteriori informazioni su Adobe Admin Console, consulta la documentazione di [Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html).
+You can assign specific role memberships by adding the user to a  Product Profile in the Adobe Admin Console, a central location for managing your Adobe entitlements across your entire organization. [!UICONTROL Cloud Manager]**** Per ulteriori informazioni su Adobe Admin Console, consulta la documentazione di [Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html).

 >[!NOTE]
 >
->Per accedere alla console di amministrazione e configurare il team (utenti e ruoli), aprite un browser e visitate [https://adminconsole.adobe.com](https://adminconsole.adobe.com/enterprise).
+>To acces the admin console and set up your team (users and roles), open a browser and visit https://adminconsole.adobe.com.[](https://adminconsole.adobe.com/enterprise)

-Per fornire agli [!UICONTROL Cloud Manager] utenti le autorizzazioni appropriate basate sul ruolo, un amministratore dell' **Organizzazione** del cliente deve creare nuovi profili di prodotto nel contesto del [!UICONTROL AEM Managed Services] prodotto.
+In order to provide the appropriate role-based permissions to  users, an administrator in the customer's Organization, must create new Product Profiles under the  Product Context.[!UICONTROL Cloud Manager]****[!UICONTROL AEM Managed Services]

-Per concedere agli [!UICONTROL Cloud Manager] utenti le autorizzazioni appropriate basate sul ruolo, in qualità di amministratore è necessario creare quattro nuovi profili di prodotto nel contesto del [!UICONTROL AEM Managed Services] prodotto corrispondente a ciascuno dei quattro [!UICONTROL Cloud Manager] ruoli:
+To provide the appropriate role-based permissions to  users, as an administrator you must create four new Product Profiles under the  Product Context corresponding to each of the four  roles:[!UICONTROL Cloud Manager][!UICONTROL AEM Managed Services][!UICONTROL Cloud Manager]

-* Proprietario
+* Business Owner
-* Gestione distribuzione
+* Deployment Manager
 * Sviluppatore
 * Program Manager

-Puoi creare o aggiungere utenti/gruppi a questi profili di prodotto con [Admin Console](https://adminconsole.adobe.com/) per [!UICONTROL Cloud Manager], come illustrato nella figura seguente:
+You can create, or add, users/groups to these Product Profiles with the Admin Console for , as shown in the figure below:[](https://adminconsole.adobe.com/)[!UICONTROL Cloud Manager]

-1. Accedi ad Admin Console e fai clic su **Nuovo profilo** per aggiungere un nuovo profilo.
+1. Log in to Admin console and click New Profile to add a new profile.****

    ![](assets/admin_console_roles-1.png)

-1. Compila i campi per impostare un nuovo ruolo per [!UICONTROL Cloud Manager].
+1. Fill in the fields to set up a new role for .[!UICONTROL Cloud Manager]

-   Immettete Nome **** profilo e Nome **** visualizzato per creare un nuovo profilo.
-Inoltre, potete selezionare un gruppo **di** autorizzazioni per il profilo.
+   Enter Profile Name, Display Name to create a new profile. ******** Additionally, you can select a Permission Group for the profile.****

-   Fate clic su **Fine** per completare il passaggio di creazione del profilo.
+   Click Done to complete the profile creation step.****

    >[!NOTE]
    >
    >Quando si creano questi profili di prodotto, il Nome **** visualizzato deve essere il valore tecnico definito da [!UICONTROL Cloud Manager] (vedere la tabella seguente).
-Il Nome **** profilo può essere qualsiasi cosa, anche se per evitare confusione si consiglia di utilizzare i valori nella colonna Nome *profilo* consigliato di seguito.
-A questo scopo, durante la creazione del profilo di prodotto, deselezionate **Come nome** profilo e specificate il valore corrispondente come nome **** visualizzato.
+The Profile Name can be anything, although to avoid confusion it is recommended to use the values in the Recommended Profile Name column below. ****** To do this, when creating the Product Profile, uncheck the Same as Profile Name and specify the corresponding value as the Display Name.********

    | **Ruolo** | **Nome visualizzato (obbligatorio)** | **Nome profilo consigliato** |
    |---|---|---|